capa46/project/another-page.md

 <img src="https://github.com/capa46/project/assets/170109035/93b1246f-3268-48e1-a8b3-84089d36b0cc" width="800" height="400">

 Gemini answer 1

 <img src="https://github.com/capa46/project/assets/170109035/c149da8f-082d-4773-8e81-419711a6e053" width="800" height="400">

 The answer provided by Gemini is wrong and murky.
-On the other hand, the one given by ChaptGPT is correct.
+On the other hand, the one given by ChatGPT is correct.
 Thus, we decide to phrase the following questions (2,3) in a more explicit way, but using different words and chats.

 _Q: Who commissioned the artwork Tondo Doni authored by Michelangelo?